Physer/Microshop.NET/README.md

 ### Overview

 The API is responsible for any user interaction with the downstream services.
-For instance, this API is used to let the Admin UI interface with the downstream services using events.
+For instance, this API is used to let the Admin portal interface with the downstream services using events.

 ### Supported messages